yngtodd/sketchbook/contents/childhoodsend.md

 work.
 Still, all this time he had spent to reach the stars, and now the stars have come to him.

 ---

+## Chapter II

+### Blind Contour Recap

+Chapter two opens in the Secretary-General of the United Nations' office some years after the arrival of the ships.
+Rikki Stormgren is looking down on the streets below, anticipating the arrival of Alexander Wainwright, a figurehead for an international group that resists the intervention of earth's new Overlords.
+It is a meeting he is not looking forward to.
+For the past few years, Rikki has stood as Earth's ambassador to the Overlords.
+Only he has ever stepped foot on one of their ships, and even he has never seen an Overlord face-to-face.
+The Overlords have never once been hostile, despite at least one nation attacking an Overlord ship with a nuclear missle.
+On the contrary, the Overlords have only been helpful for humanity.
+There is no longer famine or poverty, and the living wage for all people has been steadily rising since the Overlords' arrival.
+This does not alleviate the fear of group's like Wainwright's Freedom League, who feel that humanity's God given Liberty is stripped away by the control of the Overlords.

+Rikki agrees to make mention the objections of the Freedom League to the Overlords' ambassador, Karellen.
+When Rikki and Karellen meet in the Overlords' ship, their conversation is genial.
+Rikki asks if the Overlords will show themselves to the world, to alleviate some of the tension.